redaGit/J29/README.md

 ---

 Natural Language Queries
+> Prerequisite: API key configured in the `.spec.llm` context of your `EngineConfig`.
+Refer to the [install guide](https://docs.eda.dev/user-guide/installation/customize-install/) for more details.
 1. Start by selecting `Natural Language` from the `Query Builder` drop-down menu.
 2. In the query text box, type `show me all ethernet-1/1 interfaces` and click the `Query` button.
 3. You will see the details for `ethernet-1/1` on each of the nodes appear in the results window.